The Evolution of Risk Management in Global Investigations

 - Bounty schemes and similar arrangements may influence the jurisdiction in which matters are first raised, but a company cannot rely on regulatory issues staying within that jurisdiction.
 As noted above, regulatory information gateways provide for the sharing of information between regulators and prosecutorial authorities in different jurisdictions (e.g., between the FCA and SEC, and between the DOJ and the SFO).
 As such, there should be an assumption of wide knowledge.

 - Whistleblower initiatives are slowly gaining traction across the globe.
 A number of regulators (such as the IRS and SEC) in the United States in particular have established practices.
 However, there are significant cultural diﬀerences and enhanced data protection laws in certain European jurisdictions (particularly those whose current laws reﬂect the reaction to the intrusions of secret intelligence services in the 20th century, and where it is necessary to respect the legitimate reasons why these countries may continue to wrestle with the idea that staﬀ should be encouraged to report colleagues’ misconduct).
 There are some active reward programmes in Europe, such as the UK Competition and Markets Authority offering rewards of up to £100,000 for information on cartel activity, although these are much more limited than the incentives available in the United States.
 In October 2019, however, the European Union adopted a Directive on the protection of persons who report breaches of Union law, which may encourage more whistleblowers to come forward.
-The new rules require (1) companies to create reporting channels and (2) a response within a fixed timescale.
-EU Member States will have two years from publication in the European Union’s Official Journal (expected in late 2019) to comply.
+The new rules require companies to create reporting channels and (2) issue a response within a fixed timescale.
+EU Member States have until December 2021 to implement the Directive.
 Outside the European Union, Australia’s new whistleblower protection laws became effective in July 2019, requiring companies to have a whistleblower policy from January 2020.
 However, the importance given to information from whistleblowers, the protection they are afforded and, accordingly, their willingness to come forward, vary widely across the world.

 Many companies do not have (whether as a consequence of funding limitations, strategy or structural considerations) free-standing internal investigations capability.
 Some will have delegated that responsibility to the internal audit function.
 Even within that sector, which does have specific investigative capability, there may be examples of investigations having been undertaken by the internal audit functions as part of their ordinary control function activity.
 As internal investigation capability and practice have grown as a priority for business, so has the recognition that this is not the role of an internal audit function.